kz2233/CTF-writeup/Amateurs CTF 2025/rev/floor-is-lava/note.md

   }
 </pre>

-From it takes my input either w, a, s or d, and interpret them into position 8050 and 8051 like the graph (x,y)
+From here, it takes my input, either w, a, s or d, and interpret them into position 8050 and 8051 like the graph (x,y)

 w = down